IntraMind-s-r-l/im-cdn/legal/en/PRIVACY_POLICY.md

 ## 1. Introduction

 Welcome to the IntraMind AI Ecosystem ("IntraMind," "we," "us," or "our").
-This Privacy Policy describes how IntraMind di Lorenzo Pellegrini, with its registered office at Via Cesare Augusto 81, 00011 Tivoli Terme (RM), Italy, collects, uses, shares, and protects your information across our comprehensive suite of AI-powered services.
+This Privacy Policy describes how IntraMind LLC, with its registered office at 8605 Santa Monica Blvd, West Hollywood, Los Angeles, CA - 90069 - United States, collects, uses, shares, and protects your information across our comprehensive suite of AI-powered services.

 **Our ecosystem includes:**
 - ChatBot Services (Telegram, Discord, Twitch, WhatsApp)